ofekt92/horizon-chatbot/chat-bot-front/README.md

 chat-bot-backend/models/**MODEL_NAME**

+# Limitaions
+ There's an obvious limitation where my PC was not powerful enough to run more than 3 sequences, so no more than 3-5 active sessions were permitted.

+ Session management is lacking (the docs specifically required it to be employed in the client side) and must be fixed for the project to be production-ready.

+ The session management must be moved to the Backend, where it can be securely managed.

+ Users should not be able to delete sessions from the client (it was added for persistence)

 # Technical Choices
  This project, in its **current** form, is very small. it has two basic pages, a header and a simple drawer. having that in mind, I decided to use as few dependencies as possible.
 Performance was a big deal in this project, and initial loading time is a part of that performance rating.